Training & Outreach by the State Department

 Training and Outreach

-U.S. State Department experts travel extensively throughout the United States to give training classes and seminars about consular notification and access to federal, state, and local law enforcement, corrections and criminal justice officials.
-Since January 1998, the Department of State has held approximately 450 training classes, briefings, presentations, meetings and other events about this important issue in 40 U.S. states and territories - all free of charge, of course.
-If your agency or organization is interested in hosting such a training event, please call us at 202-647-4415 or email us at firstname.lastname@example.org .
-(In your email, please indicate when, where, and audience size.)
+U.S. State Department experts travel extensively throughout the United States to provide training on consular notification and access to federal, state, and local law enforcement, corrections and criminal justice officials free of charge.
+If your agency or department is interested in training, please call us at 202-485-7703 or email us at email@example.com.

-The Department is available to work with editors and authors interested in publishing or writing feature pieces about consular notification and access for criminal justice association magazines and other official publications.
-The Department recently acted as a consultant for an article written by a legal instructor at the FBI Academy for the January 2007 Law Enforcement Bulletin.
-Please email us at email@example.com with article ideas and any further questions you may have.
+We are available to work with editors and authors interested in publishing or writing feature pieces about consular notification and access.
+Please email us at firstname.lastname@example.org with article ideas and any questions.